jambamamba/coding101/index.md

 ### Excersize ###

-* Try writing a function that adds 3, and **call** your function, then print its value.
+- Try writing a function that adds 3, and **call** your function, then print its value.
+- Write a function that subtracts by 3, and **call** your function, then print its value.
-* Write a function that divides by 3, and **call** your function, then print its value.
+- Write a function that divides by 3, and **call** your function, then print its value.

 #### Important Tip ####